 Scarring is normal process in the healing of the skin from injury.
 Most people have scars from even small injuries.
 Some severe scarring can be more intense and cause deformation and other issues, needing medical attention.
-Whatever your circumstance, Rosenfeld Injury Lawyers is mindful of the impact of the scar on the individual.
+Whatever your circumstance, Rosenfeld Injury Lawyers LLC is mindful of the impact of the scar on the individual.
 Our Chicago scar accident attorneys have successfully resolved hundreds of personal injury cases involving scars to all parts of the body.

 We invite you to contact our office to discuss your accident case involving scarring without any cost or obligation on your part.
 Only if we are successful in obtaining compensation for you will a legal fee be charged.
 Put another way, you're got no risk to consult with our office regarding you Chicago scarring case.